 where the date_text argument is a text string representing a date.

-When reading in the supplied date_text argument, the Datevalue function follows simple rules to interpret the date's year.
+When interpreting the supplied date_text argument, the Datevalue function follows simple rules to interpret the year.
 These rules (which are the same as if you type a date directly into a cell) are:

 In the following spreadsheet, the Excel Datevalue function is used to return a date serial number for five different text representations of dates: